pathway-labs/azure-openai-real-time-data-app/README.md

     Pathway gains access to the data streams from Azure Event Hubs, it preprocesses, transforms, or joins them and the [LLM App](https://github.com/pathwaycom/llm-app) helps to bring real-time context to the AI App with real-time vector indexing, semantic search, and retrieval capabilities.
 The text content of the events will be sent to Azure OpenAI embedding APIs via the LLM App to compute the embeddings and vector representations will be indexed.

-    By using the LLM app, the company can gain deep insights from unstructured text data, understanding the sentiment and nuances of customer feedback.
+    Using the LLM app, the company can gain deep insights from unstructured text data, understanding the sentiment and nuances of customer feedback.

 4. **Streamlit: Interactive Dashboard for Visualization**

     Streamlit is used to create an interactive web dashboard that visualizes the insights derived from customer feedback.
 This dashboard can show real-time metrics such as overall sentiment trends, and common topics in customer feedback, and even alert the team to emerging issues (See [example](https://github.com/pathwaycom/llm-app/tree/main/examples/pipelines/drive_alert) implementation of alerting to enhance this project).

-Here's a brief overview of the Azure services the sampe project uses:
+### Overview of the Azure services the sample project uses

 | Service | Purpose |
 | --- | --- |